bbauska/UofM-AdvStyling/readme.md

   alt="." />
 </p>

-Let\'s go back up to the first one.
-Up here I\'m going to go ahead and go in and kind of show you what it means when we click on the view details.
-When I hover over the page you can see what the site\'s going to look like when it\'s set out on the screen.
+Let&apos;s go back up to the first one.
+Up here I&apos;m going to go ahead and go in and kind of show you what it means when we click on the view details.
+When I hover over the page you can see what the site&apos;s going to look like when it&apos;s set out on the screen.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60u. wireframeshowcase.com, #4 (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->